 The MAP requires 30 hours of graduate coursework, as shown on the following page.
-As the curriculum suggests, students may pursue a non-thesis or thesis option when completing the program.
-We recommend that those students moving into industry or public sector position select the non-thesis option, which requires an applied project with a professor or an internship with a local organization.
+Students in the program are required to complete an applied project with a professor or an internship with a local organization.

 Importantly, students may need to stay in the program longer than one year depending on the scope of their capstone.

 Where is the location of offices and classrooms for the MAP program?